-1c. a broad, resource wide industry-based survey of scallops within Georges Bank and/or Mid-Atlantic resource areas.
+1c. a broad, resource wide industry-based survey of scallops within Georges Bank and/or Mid-Atlantic resource areas2.
 The survey or surveys do not need to be carried out by a single grant recipient.
-The primary objective of these surveys would be to provide an additional broadscale biomass index to improve the overall precision of the scallop biomass estimate produced from the model used by the Scallop Plan Development Team.
-If data from these surveys are available by August of previous fishing year then these results can be used in the overall scallop biomass to evaluate the current status of the stock".
+The primary objective of these surveys would be to provide an additional broadscale biomass index to improve the overall precision of the scallop biomass estimate produced by the Scallop Plan Development Team.
+Survey results must be available by early August of the year in which the survey is conducted (e.g. survey results that would inform 20187 fishing effort decisions must be available by early August 20176).